ChloeL19/DafnyBench/README.md

 Get setup quickly by chatting here: https://chat.openai.com/g/g-cDrCHBx9Y-repo-research-assistant

 ## Contributions
-This project aims to create the largest Dafny benchmark to date and set a tone for the core types of formal verification challenges required for properly evaluating the abilities of Large Language Models.
-It will do this by categorizing all presented problems into one of four categories representing the complexity of the formal verification task.
+This project aims to create the largest Dafny benchmark (with >1000 different Dafny challenges) to date and set a tone for the core types of formal verification challenges required for properly evaluating the abilities of Large Language Models.

-`programs/` contains the ground-truth implementation of each problem.
+`programs/` contains ground-truth implementations of the benchmark problems (we have ground truth implementations for >1000 of the problems in this benchmark).
 Each problem has a docstring description and is solved with a dafny method and possibly several helper functions and lemmas. `tasks/` will contain the problem setup of each benchmark task.
-We will also include evaluation scripts for running models on this benchmark.
+We will also include `evaluation` scripts and `loader` scripts for running models on these benchmark tasks.
+(These are coming later.)

 See key characteristics of each implemented program in the `programs/characteristics.csv` file.

+## Benchmark Tasks
+* *fill_body*: fill in missing method and function bodies in a file of Dafny code.
+We have X problems under this task.
+The `fill_body` task has problems that fall into two main categories:
+    * Category 1: fill in the body of a single core method based on a self-contained formal specification and docstring.
+    * Category 2: fill in the body of a core method and possibly one or more helper functions/methods. the formal specification for the core method(s) may rely on helper functions and/or lemmas. this serves as a more realistic multi-step type of formal verification task.

+* *fill_annotations*: fill in the missing compiler hints (excluding the formal specification) for code in a Dafny file.
+We have X problems for this task.

+# WIP NOTES:
 ## Category Coding Scheme
 ##### What ability does each problem category test?